New EC Chief Ursula von der Leyen: A Disappointment Already or the First to Make Sense?

 Of the most important of issues and challenges facing the EU: namely, the further integration of Eastern Europe, the Eastern European former communist member states which already have been EU members for a while.
 To remind of that, I just dedicated an entire additional essay as to why the “Eastern Europe Question” matters for the EU and Western Europe more than anything else.

-This uncertainties and doubts projected from Ursula von der Leyen’s first interview is a direct reflection of the intricacies of her election: against the backdrop of a declining plurality for the largest mainstream political party families as a result of the 2019 EU elections and the lack of a clear-cut consensus among the leaders of the largest EU member states, with the crucial support of some nasty state leaders from Eastern Europe who defy Western-style political correctness to utter certain truths about the Union but only to use them to mask or justify their abuses.
+These uncertainties and doubts projected from Ursula von der Leyen’s first interview are a direct reflection of the intricacies of her election: against the backdrop of a declining plurality for the largest mainstream political party families as a result of the 2019 EU elections and the lack of a clear-cut consensus among the leaders of the largest EU member states, with the crucial support of some nasty state leaders from Eastern Europe who defy Western-style political correctness to utter certain truths about the Union but only to use them to mask or justify their abuses.

 Talk about a complex way of getting elected to one of the most important jobs in the entire world, and a heritage of backstage dealings that could sink your presidency just by itself.